 - What are the different types of funding levels?

-Tufts CTSI Pilot Studies Program awards will be made to individuals or teams from Tufts CTSI’s 39 partner institutions for up to $30,000 per award and include direct costs only.
-In order to stimulate collaboration, Tufts CTSI will also consider multi-site applications including Principal Investigators (PIs) from up to three Tufts CTSI partner institutions with an incremental budget allocation up to $15,000 per additional site (e.g., a two-site pilot could request a total budget of up to $45,000 and three-site pilot could request a total budget of up to $60,000) and include direct costs only.
+Tufts CTSI Pilot Studies Program awards will be made to individuals or teams from Tufts CTSI’s partners and collaborators for up to $30,000 per award and include direct costs only.
+In order to stimulate collaboration, Tufts CTSI will also consider multi-site applications including Principal Investigators (PIs) from two or more Tufts CTSI partner institutions with an incremental budget allocation up to $15,000 per additional site up to a maximum award of $60,000 (e.g., pilot proposals including two sites could request a total budget of up to $45,000 and pilot proposals including three or more sites could request a total budget of up to $60,000) and include direct costs only.

 - What constitutes a multi-site project?

-Applicants seeking funding for multi-site research projects must include PIs with primary appointments or positions from at least two, but no more than three, Tufts CTSI academic, medical, or non-profit research partner institutions.
-Each site included in the proposal must designate a Primary PI responsible for managing communication of the overall project and may also include key personnel or other team members at each site.
+Applicants seeking funding for multi-site research projects must include PIs with primary appointments or positions from two or more Tufts CTSI academic, medical, or non-profit research partners and collaborators (PLEASE NOTE: the schools and centers of Tufts University are considered one site for the purposes of this program.
+For example, if your project includes Tufts University School of Medicine and Tufts University School of Engineering, both schools count as one site, not two).
+Please also note: Each site included in the proposal must designate a Contact PI responsible for managing communication of the overall project and may also include key personnel or other team members at each site.
 Members of multi-site research teams must meet all Tufts CTSI Pilot Studies Program eligibility requirements.

 - How can I find out about projects that were previously funded?